michaelgamal/SnowXProject/README.md

   start to extract the found object (torbedo or ship)

-# The output of the application is system out line for each object found with the level
+# The output of the application is system out line

-  confidence and the four point of the object boundaries as below:
+For each object found with the level confidence and the four point of the object boundaries as below:

  " I am 63% sure that there is a Torpedo in the area between points [  ] "